codsen/codsen/packages/emlint/readme.md

 ## API

-This library exports a plain object.
-The main function `emlint()` and other goodies are placed under keys of that plain object:
+This library exports _a plain object_.
+The main function `emlint()` and other goodies are placed under keys of that plain object, which you should consume by [destructuring that object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment):

 ```js
 const { emlint, version } = require("emlint");